Doc-Scripter/Article/README.md

 * [Projecteuler](https://projecteuler.net/)

-  Previous sites also have mathematics problems and solutions for your needs,but if you want to dig right into maths try here,maths problems are categorized from easy to hard and you can use any method to solve the questions.This will make you challenge your knowledge and logic.
+  Previous mentioned sites also have mathematics problems and solutions for your needs,but if you want to dig right into maths try here,maths problems are categorized from easy to hard and you can use any method to solve the questions.This will make you challenge your knowledge and logic.

 #### 3. Join Data science communities

-  It might seem too little but a little help goes along way any other Data Scientist knows this and every one of them is always ready to help you through any of the steps mentioned as you master Data Science.
+  It might seem too little but a little help goes along way, any other Data Scientist knows this and every one of them is always ready to help you through any of the steps  as you master Data Science.

   Here is one such community :